Mardi Himal Trek

 Recently Opened Trekking Route

-The Mardi Himal Trek is a recently opened trekking route that is gaining popularity as one of the best short treks in Nepal.
+The Mardi Himal Trekking route is a recently opened trekking route that is gaining popularity as one of the best short treks in Nepal.
 For a long time, this trek was done by only a few trekking groups managing tents and food themselves.
 However, the trekking route officially opened in 2012 and has boomed in popularity since then.

 Moreover, the Mardi Himal Trek provides a short yet sweet refreshment in 4 days, 5 days, or a week for trekkers with a shortage of time.
 Subsequently, with the panoramic view from the base camp and the rural community in this region, this is a must-trek destination.